troperville

 raocow: Yeah, this part has stopped being funny by now.

-• Padding:invoked If a video ends up extremely short on content (like not even coming close to 10 minutes) he'll often play a few Voxatron levels at the end.
+• If a video ends up extremely short on content (like not even coming close to 10 minutes) he'll often play a few Voxatron levels at the end.

-• Perfectly Cromulent Word: Raocow actually drops the trope naming word here.
+• Perfectly Cromulent Word: raocow actually drops the trope naming word here.

-• Platform Hell: Raocow has played through some of them.
+• Platform Hell: raocow has played through some of them.
 The Kouhai series are a good example.

 • His own romhack, What the Hell, also falls under this a good deal, especially since most of the enemies are invincible.